The Bankrate promise

 In the spring of 2022, the average down payment on a new place in Arizona was $59,000 — a sum of money that can feel overwhelming to anyone on a small budget.
-However, you can buy a home in Tucson with a much smaller savings account.
-If you have excellent credit and qualify for a conventional loan, you’ll just need 3 percent of the purchase price for your down payment.
-On a $380,000 property, that comes out to $11,400.
+However, it’s possible to buy a home in Tucson with a much smaller outlay.
+If you have excellent credit and qualify for a conventional loan, you could need just a 3 percent down payment.
+On a $330,000 property, that comes out to $9,900.

 If saving for a down payment feels impossible, don’t get discouraged.
 There are some helpful options in Arizona for first-time homebuyers, along with national down payment assistance options for anyone trying to buy a house on a low income.
 There are local options in Tucson, too.
-If you earn less than $122,100 per year, the Pima Tucson Homebuyers Solution is the best place to start.
-The average applicant gets $14,000 of down payment assistance.
-The best news about the program?
-If you live in the home for three years, the money is forgiven, and you never have to pay it back.
+If you earn less than $122,100 per year, the Pima Tucson Homebuyers Solution is a good place to start.

 Find a local Tucson real estate agent

-Buying a home is a better process with the right real estate agent at your side.
-Realtors are professionals who have a sense of the ebbs and flows of the market, and they can help you avoid some of the common mistakes involved in buying a home.
-In addition to helping you craft a compelling offer, they can introduce you to some of the other crucial parties involved in the process including home inspectors, real estate attorneys and contractors.
-And if you’re trying to buy a house in Tucson from out of state, a real estate agent is even more critical and can serve as your eyes and ears when you can’t be there in person to visit a new listing.
+Buying a home is easier with the right real estate agent at your side.
+Realtors are professionals who understand the ebbs and flows of the market.
+In addition to helping you craft a compelling offer, they can introduce you to some of the other crucial parties involved in the process, including home inspectors, real estate attorneys and contractors.
+And if you’re trying to buy from out of state, a local agent will serve as your eyes and ears when you can’t be there in person.

 Get preapproved for a mortgage

 The first step to buying a home doesn’t involve looking at properties.
 Instead, it involves sharing your personal financial information to get preapproved for a mortgage.
-Sellers need to see a preapproval to feel confident that you will be able to get a deal done.
-Some lenders will offer preapproval letters in 15 minutes, and others might need to manually review your information.
+Sellers feel more confident in a buyer with a preapproval in-hand.
+This step also helps you budget more accurately, as you’ll know exactly how much you’re likely to get a loan for.

 Understand the playing field

 As you begin house-hunting in Tucson, it’s important to understand that you might be competing against other buyers who don’t need to borrow any money to purchase a home.
-In 2021, more than 35 percent of properties in Tucson were purchased in all-cash deals.
-Tucson has been a prime market for real estate investors over the past couple of years with Offerpad and Opendoor — two of the biggest names in iBuying — both snapping up properties in the area.
+Tucson has been a prime market for real estate investors over the past couple of years, and Opendoor — one of the biggest names in iBuying — actively buys properties in the area.

 However, the market is shifting.
-According to figures from the Tucson Association of Realtors, single-family homes are sitting on the market for an average of 30 days — nearly twice as long as one year ago.
-With fewer buyers entering the market and some real estate investors retreating to the sidelines, you might be able to be in the driver’s seat as a buyer.
+According to figures from the Tucson Association of Realtors, single-family homes are sitting on the market for an average of 47 days — compared to 23 one year ago.
+With fewer buyers entering the market and more time to make a decision, you might find yourself in the driver’s seat.